School goes subterranean

 The machine's next stop is the Karangahape, where it is expected to breakthrough at the station's Mercury Lane construction site this winter.

-TBM Thursdays are back, this time at Mt Eden!
-We loved hosting TBM Thursdays at Aotea in January and February and are bringing it to Mt Eden for the April 2022 school holidays.
+TBM Thursdays are back, this time at Maungawhau (Mt Eden)!
+We loved hosting TBM Thursdays at Te Wai Horotiu (Aotea) in January and February and are bringing it to Maungawhau for the April 2022 school holidays.

-The Dame Whina Cooper tunnel boring machine (TBM) has been reassembled at Mt Eden and is getting ready to start its last underground journey to build the second City Rail Link tunnel.
+The Dame Whina Cooper tunnel boring machine (TBM) has been reassembled at Maungawhau and is getting ready to start its last underground journey to build the second City Rail Link tunnel.
 It is an exciting time!

-TBM Thursdays are your chance to see the TBM at Mt Eden before it goes underground.
+TBM Thursdays are your chance to see the TBM at Maungawhau before it goes underground.
 Attendees will:

 - meet the experts behind the TBM’s construction;